U.S. Exchanges

 01 Physical Backing vs. Futures

-Unlike grantor trusts, Sprott Physical Silver Trust (PSLV) allows for physical bar redemption and may offer tax advantages for U.S. investors.
+Sprott Physical Silver Trust (PSLV) allows for physical bar redemption.
+It is also structured to potentially avoid the "collectibles" tax rate for certain U.S. taxpayers.

 Rank Ticker Fund Name Asset Type AUM YTD Return Expense Ratio Redemption